danielblnc/DLSS-NR-on-AMD/README.md

 ## Requirements

 - Windows 11, DirectX 12 game with FSR.
 Vulkan is planned for a later release.
 Tested on Cyberpunk and GTA V Enhanced.
 - An AMD Radeon RX 9000 series GPU (tested on a 9070 XT).
-RX 7000 series cards are untested, reports are welcome.
-Older GPUs are not supported.
+RX 7000 series cards should work, reports are welcome.
+Older GPUs are not currently supported.
-- A recent Adrenalin driver
+- Installed Adrenalin driver 26.1.1 or later
 - Your own copy of `nvngx_dlssnr.dll` version 310.8.0.0
 - Games with anti-cheat will block the DLL; use them only with anti-cheat off.

 ## How can I help?

 Two ways:
 - Donate.
-Tokens are expensive, and GPUs to test are even more expensive.
+Tokens are expensive, and GPUs to test my mods on are even more expensive.
 Donate here: [ko-fi.com/danielblnc](https://ko-fi.com/danielblnc)
 - Test and report.
 Try on your 7000 GPU or other games, open an issue and attach `dlssnr_on_amd.log` if you encounter any problems.

 ## Legal